gadepallavi/microsense/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the Angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but `angular-seed` changes this location through the `.bowerrc` file.
-Putting it in the `app` folder makes it easier to serve the files by a web server.*

 ### Run the Application